 Like I said, baby steps.
 Going for a walk, unplugging from the digital world and re-connecting with the natural world is essential for your mental health.
 If you can’t stop yourself from going on social media then leave your phone at home.

-Anytime outside is better than none, but I try to focus on being outside for an hour around midday when the natural light is brightest.
+Anytime outside is better than none, but I try to focus on being outside for at least an hour around midday when the natural light is brightest.
 One of the joys of financial independence (or working for yourself) is control over your own schedule.

-I’m a morning person so I try to get my writing and my coaching calls on Zoom done in the morning between say 8am and 11.30am.
-As 11.30am rolls round it’s time to think about getting outside (you have to start early as it can get dark quickly at this time of year) for a walk, run or mountain bike ride.
+I’m a morning person so I try to get my writing and coaching calls on Zoom done in the morning between say 8am and 11.30am.
+As 11.30am rolls round it’s time to get outside (you have to start early as it can get dark quickly at this time of year) for a walk, run or mountain bike ride.
 Or perhaps (as the gym is currently shut) some weights outdoors on my patio.

 Walking is an ancient health secret as mysteriously beneficial as sleep.
 People underrate it because it seems so mundane as a suggestion (plus its hard to monetise so advertisers won’t promote it).
 The beauty of walking is that it burns calories (not much less than jogging) without feeling like a struggle.
 This means it’s sustainable over the long term.
 Regular walking helps you get leaner, reduce stress, improve bloodflow, improve recovery, increase focus.
 It’s also a source of creative inspiration: ideas for blog posts or other new ventures.

 Getting outside works everywhere but it’s best when combined with nature.
 There is something deeply calming about green fields, parks, moorland, mountains, coastline or (best of all for me) woodland.
 You can find your local woodland using this website.